bitcoin/bitcoin/doc/i2p.md

 ## I2P-related information in Bitcoin Core

-There are several ways to see your I2P address in Bitcoin Core:
+There are several ways to see your I2P address in Bitcoin Core if accepting incoming I2P connections (`-i2pacceptincoming`):
 - in the "Local addresses" output of CLI `-netinfo`
 - in the "localaddresses" output of RPC `getnetworkinfo`
 - in the debug log (grep for `AddLocal`; the I2P address ends in `.b32.i2p`)